jakobzhao/geog595/readme.md

 ## Weekly Schedule

 *This schedule may be slightly changed due to the class progress.
-The reading list of each week will be added according to the keywords of the same week.*
+The reading list of each week will be added according to the keywords of the same week.
+Please download the papers from [UW Google Drive](https://drive.google.com/drive/u/1/folders/1F1rVljPvChxc5DlJK3dzCuXXW34vvMIv)*

 ### [Week 1: Foundation](01_intro/readme.md)
 - **Keywords:** GeoHumanities, Digital Humanities, Humanistic Geography, and STS.